xojo/XojoUnit/README.md

 * submit changes from your Fork of XojoUnit
 * request to become a Contributor

-Don't send me emails with your updated changed project.
+Don't send me emails with your updated project.

 ### Forking XojoUnit